sanrajagopal/DSC232RGroupProject/README.md

 ### Model 2 - Gradient Boosted Trees Classifier

 Using the same adjustments to the data made for our 2nd version of the random forest model, we decided to use a gradient-boosted tree classifier.
 While many of the same methods were employed here as was used in model 1b, the parameter grid was expanded to accommodate the GBT classifier's larger hyperparameter selection.
-Focusing on max depth, number of iterations, and step size for our parameter grid, and max depth for our fitting graph (see results Figure 12) we narrowed down to a model that was used in our final analysis.
-Like before, a ground truth table, a confusion matrix (see results Figure 13) and importance feature graphs (see results Figure 14) were created with the same methods discussed in model 1a.
+Focusing on max depth, number of iterations, and step size for our parameter grid, and max depth for our fitting graph (see Results Section - Figure 12) we narrowed down to a model that was used in our final analysis.
+Like before, a ground truth table, a confusion matrix (see Results Section - Figure 13) and importance feature graphs (see Results Section - Figure 14) were created with the same methods discussed in model 1a.

 Here is a compressed version of the code used to check the error rate at multiple depths of a GBT Classifier.
 Please refer to Method Section - Model 1b or the [Jupyter Notebook](https://github.com/sanrajagopal/DSC232RGroupProject/blob/main/obis.ipynb) for the code for the data augmentation process, plotting the fitting graph, ground truth, confusion matrix, and feature importance.
 ```python